Stress is tiring but manageable

-Sure, we all know stress and university go together like butter and bread.
-Humongous reading lists, a never-ending batch of essays to write, hours upon hours of lectures and that all-important dissertation, looming over you from afar.
+We all know stress and university go together like butter and bread.
+Humongous reading lists, a never-ending batch of essays to write, hours upon hours of lectures, and that all-important dissertation, looming over you from afar.
 Honestly, university is stressful – but it’s not unmanageable.

 Nobody wants to turn their 2:1 into a third now, do they?

-While there’s no magic number of hours to get in one night – although experts would suggest that we should get 7 to 9 hours kip – research suggests that we’d all be happier with more sleep.
-The sad thing is that we can’t stop thinking about our anxieties, so the only way to really solve these is by putting them to one side at bed time, or dealing with them through the day.
+While there’s no magic number of hours of sleep to get in one night – although experts would suggest that we should get 7 to 9 hours kip – research suggests that we’d all be happier with more sleep.
+The sad thing is that we can’t stop thinking about our anxieties, so the only way to solve these is by putting them to one side at bedtime or dealing with them throughout the day.

-Stress stops you logging enough hours at night
+Stress stops you from logging enough hours at night

-You ever spent the night tossing and turning, but can’t quite work out why?
+Have you ever spent the night tossing and turning, but can’t quite work out why?
 It’s probably stress.
 Those restless hours at night build up you know, like a savings account of misery.
-Apparently, around 43% of adults (including students) say that stress keeps them up at night, and 50% say they feel sluggish after a limited amount of sleep.
+Around 43% of adults (including students) say that stress keeps them up at night, and 50% say they feel sluggish after a limited amount of sleep.

 The quality of your sleep decreases

 Not only is stress ruining the amount of sleep you have, it’s ruining the quality of your sleep.
 So, not only are you getting a reduced amount of hours – there’s a good chance that the sleep you are getting is poor.